RebornBeat/BGP-X/docs/faq.md

 ### Is BGP-X a VPN?

 No. A VPN routes your traffic through a single server operated by a single provider.
 That provider sees your source IP, your destination, and all unencrypted content.
-You are trading ISP surveillance for VPN provider surveillance.

-BGP-X routes traffic through a chain of multiple independent nodes.
+BGP-X routes traffic through a chain of multiple independent nodes selected from a decentralized DHT.
 No single node sees both where you are and where you are going.
-There is no single provider to trust — trust is cryptographically distributed across the path.
+There is no single provider to trust.

 ---

 ### Is BGP-X a Tor fork?

-No. BGP-X shares the concept of multi-hop onion routing with Tor but differs fundamentally in:
+No. BGP-X shares the concept of multi-hop onion routing with Tor but differs fundamentally:

 - **Discovery**: BGP-X uses a fully decentralized DHT; Tor uses centralized directory authorities
-- **Path length**: BGP-X supports configurable N-hop paths; Tor uses a fixed 3-hop circuit
+- **Path length**: BGP-X supports configurable paths (no global enforcement maximum); Tor uses fixed 3-hop circuits
-- **Transport**: BGP-X uses UDP with a custom reliability layer; Tor uses TCP
+- **Transport**: BGP-X uses UDP native with reliability layer; Tor uses TCP only
-- **Network integration**: BGP-X operates at the IP layer natively; Tor is a SOCKS5 proxy
+- **Network integration**: BGP-X operates at IP layer via TUN interface; Tor is a SOCKS5 proxy
 - **Multiplexing**: BGP-X multiplexes multiple streams per path; Tor creates one circuit per connection

-See `docs/comparison.md` for a full side-by-side comparison.
+- **Pools**: BGP-X has pool-based trust domains with double-exit architecture; Tor has no equivalent
+- **ECH**: BGP-X exit nodes support ECH; Tor does not
+- **Mesh transport**: BGP-X operates without ISP via radio mesh; Tor is internet-only
+- **Hardware ecosystem**: BGP-X has a unified hardware platform; Tor has no hardware

 ---

+### Does BGP-X replace BGP?

+No. BGP-X uses the BGP-routed internet as a transport layer.
+It does not participate in BGP peering, does not announce routes, and requires no ISP cooperation.

+For mesh deployments (no ISP), BGP-X provides an alternative to BGP routing for intra-community traffic.
+Coverage gaps between mesh islands are bridged via internet relay pools.
+BGP is still used as physical transport where internet connectivity exists.

+---

+### Is BGP-X the first mesh network?

+No. BGP-X builds on significant prior art:

+- **cjdns / Hyperboria**: public key addressing for overlay networks
+- **Yggdrasil Network**: DHT-based routing with cryptographic identities
+- **Reticulum Network Stack**: multi-transport mesh for low-bandwidth links
+- **Meshtastic**: demonstrated LoRa mesh hardware and community adoption

+**What BGP-X uniquely provides**: the combination of multi-hop onion routing + mesh transport + clearnet exit + decentralized DHT + pool-based trust domains + hardware targets in one coherent system.

+---

 ### Is BGP-X ready to use?

-BGP-X is currently in the **pre-implementation specification phase**.
+BGP-X is currently in **pre-implementation specification phase**.
 All documentation describes the complete system design.
 Reference implementation in Rust is the next phase.
-There is no production software to download or install yet.

 ---

-### Why UDP instead of TCP?

-TCP is a stateful, ordered, reliable transport.
-Those properties are useful for the application layer — but they add overhead and complexity at the relay layer.

-BGP-X relays do not need ordered delivery or connection state.
-They need to:

-1. Receive a packet
-2. Decrypt one layer
-3. Forward to the next hop

-UDP is the right primitive for this.
-BGP-X implements a lightweight reliability layer above UDP for streams that require it (e.g., stream ordering for application data), but the relay path itself is connectionless and stateless.
+## Architecture

+### How does BGP-X work on a router?

+The BGP-X daemon runs alongside your router's standard network stack.
+When a packet arrives from a LAN device, the routing policy engine decides whether it routes through the BGP-X overlay or directly to the internet.
+BGP-X traffic enters the TUN interface (bgpx0), gets onion-encrypted by the daemon, and exits as encrypted UDP to the first relay node.
+All of this is transparent to the LAN devices.

 ---

-### Does BGP-X replace DNS?

-No. BGP-X includes a resolution layer (for mapping service names to BGP-X service identities), but this does not replace DNS for clearnet access.
-When you access a clearnet destination through a BGP-X gateway, the gateway resolves the domain name via its own DNS resolver before connecting to the destination server.
+### What are the three interfaces the daemon exposes?

+**TUN (bgpx0)**: virtual network interface.
+Traffic routed here is captured for overlay routing.
+Applications need no modification.

+**SDK Socket** (`/var/run/bgpx/sdk.sock`): BGP-X native applications connect here to access overlay capabilities explicitly (path constraints, service registration, pool selection, ECH requirements).

+**Control Socket** (`/var/run/bgpx/control.sock`): bgpx-cli and GUI tools connect here for management (status, statistics, routing policy, pools, reputation).

 ---

+### What is a DHT Pool?

+A pool is a named, signed collection of BGP-X nodes grouped by trust level or operational purpose.

+Instead of using one flat pool of all relays, you can structure paths across multiple pools:

+- **Public pool**: open DHT, any node can join
+- **Curated pool**: a curator signs membership; elevated trust signal
+- **Private pool**: your own nodes; membership not published; maximum trust
+- **Semi-private pool**: discoverable but restricted join

+Example: "Use relays from the default public pool, but exit through my private exit nodes."

+Pools enable the **double-exit architecture**: two independent exit pools in sequence, so no single exit node sees both the path origin and the destination.

+---

+### Can I use my own servers as BGP-X exit nodes and route through them privately?

+Yes.
+Create a private pool containing your servers.
+Configure your path constraints to use that pool as the exit segment.
+Your servers will only be used by clients who know the pool configuration (since it's private).
+Path segments before your servers come from the public pool, so even your exit servers don't see the origin.

+---

-### What does BGP-X not protect against?
+### What does path_id do?

-BGP-X is explicit about its limitations:

-- **Compromised client device**: If malware or spyware is on your device, it can observe your traffic before BGP-X encrypts it.
-- **Application-layer identity leakage**: If you log into a service with your real username, the service knows who you are.
-BGP-X cannot fix that.
-- **Global traffic correlation**: A sufficiently powerful adversary who can observe the full public internet can attempt to correlate when traffic enters the overlay and when it exits.
-This is a known limitation of all low-latency anonymity networks.
-- **Exit node observation of clearnet traffic**: The exit gateway knows the destination IP.
-If you connect to a clearnet service without HTTPS, the exit node can also read the content.
+path_id is an 8-byte random identifier assigned to each path at construction time.
+It is included in every onion layer of that path.

+When a relay node decrypts its onion layer, it records `path_id → predecessor_address` in memory.
+When return traffic arrives referencing that path_id, the relay forwards it toward the predecessor without decrypting it.

+This enables bidirectional sessions without leaking path composition to intermediate relays.
+Relays see path_id but not the actual path structure or node identities of other hops.

+---

+### What is a Broadcast Amplifier?

+Mode 6.
+A simple device with a single radio that receives BGP-X mesh packets and rebroadcasts them.
+No routing intelligence, no DHT participation, no encryption or decryption.
+Just physics — extending radio range.

+Uses: extending LoRa mesh coverage over hills or obstacles; bridging short gaps between mesh segments.

+Hardware: minimal (STM32H7 microcontroller + LoRa radio + PoE power), under 800mW, outdoor weatherproof.

+---

+### Can I use more than 4 hops?

+Yes.
+BGP-X has no global enforcement maximum.
+The default is 4 hops.
+You can configure any value.
+The daemon logs a soft warning above 10 hops but does not enforce a limit.

+Higher hops means more latency and higher anonymity.
+Choose based on your threat model.

+---

+### What is Geographic Plausibility Scoring?

+BGP-X cannot verify that a node's claimed region/country is accurate (there's no authority to check against).
+Instead, BGP-X measures the round-trip time (RTT) to each node via KEEPALIVE timing and compares it to the expected range for the node's claimed region.

+A node claiming to be in Europe that responds in 400ms from a European client is suspicious (EU-EU should be 8-120ms).
+This discrepancy generates a reputation penalty (GEO_SUSPICIOUS or GEO_IMPLAUSIBLE events).

+This is not a hard exclusion — it's a reputation signal.
+Nodes with persistent geographic implausibility accumulate reputation penalties over time.

+Mesh nodes have separate thresholds since LoRa hops can be 100ms-5s by design.

 ---